 The Department of Workforce Services, Office of Homeless Services (DWS-OHS) is accepting grant applications for projects that serve individuals experiencing or at risk of experiencing homelessness.

-For contract years FY21-FY23, DWS-OHS contracted with roughly 45 agencies across 110 projects to provide services to individuals experiencing homelessness throughout the state.
-This Request for Grant Applications (RFGA) is for the next three-year funding cycle, FY24-FY26.
+This Request for Grant Applications (RFGA) is for the next three-year funding cycle, FY25- FY27.
+Applications for 'Winter Only' projects will not be accepted for this RFGA.
 DWS-OHS will contract with agencies to provide the following types of projects: